 In the summer of 2015, officials in Jackson, Mississippi sent the state a series of water samples taken at different locations throughout the city’s public water system.
 Residents had complained for weeks about the low pressure in their taps, and the city wanted to test the distribution system to check for possible contamination.
 Sure enough, regulators in the Mississippi State Department of Health, or MSDH, identified elevated lead levels in the water supply.
-But rather than immediately inform the city about the public health risk, they sat on the data for half a year.
+But rather than immediately informing the city about the public health risk, they sat on the data for half a year.
 Unwittingly, residents continued to drink toxic water.

 Officials in the Environmental Protection Agency were unaware of the problem until they inspected the city’s water system in February and March of 2020.
 While in Jackson, they found a network of pipes plagued by leaks, poor corrosion control, and elevated lead levels.
 These “persistent and concerning violations” prompted the EPA to issue an emergency order requiring the city to make improvements.
 As the events of the following years would show, it was already too late: The following winter, Jackson experienced a system-wide failure during a storm, causing several areas of the city to go without water for weeks.
 Then, in August 2022, the city’s main water treatment plant failed due to heavy flooding, precipitating a high-profile public health crisis that captured the attention of the nation.
 To this day, some residents don’t feel that they can depend on the system to deliver safe drinking water

 For years, none of the stakeholders with some authority over Jackson’s water system has taken full accountability for the water crisis.
 The state government has long blamed city officials for mismanaging the system and violating the Safe Drinking Water Act.
 City office holders have blamed the state for rejecting their repeated requests for funds to improve the failing infrastructure.
 The EPA has had a role to play as well.
 In May, a report from the Project for Government Oversight found that EPA regulators had for years turned a blind eye to Mississippi’s routing of federal dollars away from Jackson.
-Now, a new report from the EPA’s Office of Inspector General, an independent office within the agency, puts the Mississippi Department of Health in the hot seat.
+Now, a new report from the EPA’s Office of Inspector General, or OIG, an independent office within the agency, puts the Mississippi Department of Health in the hot seat.

 The MSDH’s failure to promptly report the results of Jackson’s lead tests in 2015 is just one example of the communication deficiencies that kept local and federal officials in the dark about the dire conditions of the city’s water system, the report found.
-Beyond that single incident, the Inspector General reported that MSDH officials repeatedly failed to document financial and technical capacity challenges; address systemic deficiencies like excessive distribution line breaks and boil water notices; or notify the city about any of the issues they identified.
+Beyond that single incident, the inspector general reported that MSDH officials repeatedly failed to document financial and technical capacity challenges; address systemic deficiencies like excessive distribution line breaks and boil water notices; or notify the city about any of the issues they identified.
 These practices “obscured the long-standing challenges of the system, allowed issues to compound over time, and contributed to the system’s failure,” the report read.

 Grist thanks its sponsors.
 Become one.

 Dominic DeLeo, a local clean water advocate and long-time Jackson resident, told Grist that it wasn’t fair to blame city officials for problems they didn’t fully understand.
 Over the past half century, Jackson has suffered a long period of decline, the result of deindustrialization and white flight that stripped the local government of resources to maintain the city’s aging infrastructure.
-Last year, the Mississippi newspaper the Clarion Ledger reported that Jackson is the fastest shrinking city in the nation.
+Last year, the Mississippi newspaper The Clarion Ledger reported that Jackson is the fastest shrinking city in the nation.
 City officials seem to have had some information about how Jackson’s water system was failing.
 For years leading up to the water crisis, the city’s Department of Public Works had raised the alarm over persistent budget deficits and staffing shortages that made it impossible to address issues with the water system.

 In 2016, Jackson’s city council declined to institute a civil emergency to deal with persistent water issues so as to not raise alarm among the public.
 “What we don’t want is to have people in the city concerned or any of our customers concerned that there is something wrong with the water supply,” said then mayor Tony Yarber.
-Then, at a 2021 hearing, the director of the city’s Department of Public Works Bob Miller said, “There’s no other way to say it, but we’re hanging on by our fingertips.”
+Then, at a 2021 hearing, the director of the city’s Department of Public Works, Bob Miller, said, “There’s no other way to say it, but we’re hanging on by our fingertips.”
 The missing piece for Jackson along the way was the lack of money available to do anything with the information they did have.

 Despite the dire conditions in Jackson, the state failed to route funds from the federal Drinking Water State Revolving Fund to the city to diagnose and address its water issues.
 Had the EPA been alerted of the issues in Jackson sooner, the agency could have taken proactive steps, like providing more oversight to MSDH or making sure emergency federal funds got to Jackson more quickly, to prevent the kind of system-wide failures that rattled Jackson in subsequent years.
 One of the problems state regulators omitted in their annual reports was the persistent boil water notices that Jackson residents had to contend with in the years leading up to the crisis.
 The city would post these notices when pressure in residents’ taps fell, the result of leaks throughout the water system.
 On average, distribution networks should experience no more than 15 breaks per 100 miles of line every year, according to the OIG.
 In Jackson, the system experienced an average of 55 line breaks per 100 miles between 2017 and 2021.